jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/WhiteSource-State-of-Open-Source-Vulnerabilities-2021.md

 CWE\-787 and CWE\-125 instead of
 categories like CWE\-119\.
 This included a large remapping eort of over 10,000
-CVE entries.Improper Input Validation and
+CVE entries.
 Improper Input Validation and
-Information Exposure are other examples of categories that are being remapped into the more precise weaknesses.Open Source Vulnerabilities in Top Programming LanguagesContinuing our research into secure coding, we also looked at some of the top programming languages, including how many and what type of open source security vulnerabilities were disclosed per language.Top CWEs per Programming Language 2020123We checked which CWEs weremost prominent in some of theCWE\-79CWE\-862CWE\-502most popular programmingXSSMissing
-AuthorizationDeserialization of
-Untrusted Datalanguages.CWE\-79CWE\-20CWE\-787XSSImproper Input
-ValidationOut\-of\-bounds
-WriteCWE\-79CWE\-89CWE\-352XSSSQL InjectionCross\-Site Request
-ForgeryCWE\-79CWE\-20CWE\-200XSS Improper Input
-Validation Information
-ExposureCWE\-200CWE\-79CWE\-863Information
-ExposureXSS Improper Input
-ValidationCWE\-787CWE\-125CWE\-476Out\-of\-bounds
-WriteOut\-of\-bounds
-Read NULL Pointer
-DereferenceCWE\-732CWE\-200CWE\-20Incorrect
+Improper Input Validation and
+Information Exposure are other examples of categories that are being remapped into the more precise weaknesses.
+Open Source Vulnerabilities
+in 2020: Top CWEs
+XSS
+CWE\-79
+Out\-of\-bounds Write
+CWE\-787
+CWE\-125
+CWE\-20
+CWE\-200
+CWE\-416
+CWE\-89
+CWE\-22
+CWE\-352
+CWE\-190
+Out\-of\-bounds Read
+Improper Input Validation
+Information Exposure
+Use After Free
+SQL Injection
+Path Traversal
+CSRF
+Integer Overow
+Top CWEs in 2020
+1
+2
+3
+4
+5
+6
+7
+8
+9
+10
+Open Source Vulnerabilities
+in Top Programming Languages
+Continuing our research into secure coding, we also looked at some of the top programming languages, including how many and what type of open source security vulnerabilities were disclosed per language.
+We checked which CWEs were
+most prominent in some of the
+most popular programming
+languages.
+Cross\-site scripting (CWE\-79\)
+Cross\-site scripting (CWE\-79\)
+continues to dominate in most
+of the programming languages
+that we looked at, especially
+those used for web
+development.
+Another reason
+for how common XSS issues are
+is that they are very easy to
+is that they are very easy to
+detect using automated tools.
+We also see that many of the
+newly discovered CWE\-787
+Out\-of\-bounds write
+vulnerabilities were discovered
+in C.
+Top CWEs per Programming
+Language 2020
+3
+1
+2
+CWE\-79
+CWE\-502
+CWE\-862
+CWE\-79
+CWE\-20
+CWE\-787
+CWE\-79
+CWE\-89
+CWE\-352
+CWE\-79
+CWE\-20
+CWE\-200
+CWE\-200
+CWE\-79
+CWE\-863
+CWE\-787
+CWE\-125
+CWE\-476
+CWE\-732
+CWE\-200
+CWE\-20
+XSS
+Missing
+Authorization
+Deserialization of
+Untrusted Data
+XSS
+Improper Input
+Validation
+Out\-of\-bounds
+Write
+XSS
+SQL Injection
+Cross\-Site Request
+Forgery
+XSS
+ Improper Input
+Validation
+ Information
+Exposure
+Information
+Exposure
+XSS
+ Improper Input
+Validation
+Out\-of\-bounds
+Write
+Out\-of\-bounds
+Read
+ NULL Pointer
+Dereference
+Incorrect
 Permission
 Assignment for
-Critical ResourceInformation
+Critical Resource
+Information
+Exposure
-ExposureImproper Input
+Improper Input
-ValidationCross\-site scripting (CWE\-79\)
-Cross\-site scripting (CWE\-79\)continues to dominate in mostof the programming languagesthat we looked at, especiallythose used for webdevelopment.
-Another reasonfor how common XSS issues areis that they are very easy to is that they are very easy todetect using automated tools.We also see that many of thenewly discovered CWE\-787Out\-of\-bounds writevulnerabilities were discoveredin C.Vulnerabilities in Top Programming
+Validation
-Languages: 2020 vs. 20192020201930%20%10%0%CC\+\+The increase in Buer overow related issues is one of the reasons that C saw so many new vulnerabilities in 2020\.According to GitHubs 2020 Octoverse, PHPs popularity is decreasing in the open source community.
-The decrease in the number of vulnerabilities in PHP is probably a result of decreased community interest.Go, on the other hand, is gaining popularity along with increased security
+The increase in Buer overow related issues is one of the reasons that C saw so many new vulnerabilities in 2020\.
+According to GitHubs 2020 Octoverse, PHPs popularity is decreasing in the open source community.
+The decrease in the number of vulnerabilities in PHP is probably a result of decreased community interest.
-Go, on the other hand, is gaining popularity along with increased security research.
-Last year Go vulnerabilities amounted to only 1% of vulnerabilities in all programming languages, compared to 5% in 2020\.Go is a relatively young language, and the rising number of vulnerabilities discovered in Go might also be because many of the Go projects are written from scratch, rather that using open source libraries and components that have been under the security microscope for years.Open Source Vulnerabilities:
+Go, on the other hand, is gaining popularity along with increased security Go, on the other hand, is gaining popularity along with increased security research.
+Last year Go vulnerabilities amounted to only 1% of vulnerabilities in all programming languages, compared to 5% in 2020\.
+Go is a relatively young language, and the rising number of vulnerabilities discovered in Go might also be because many of the Go projects are written from scratch, rather that using open source libraries and components that have been under the security microscope for years.
+Vulnerabilities in Top Programming
+Languages: 2020 vs. 2019
+C\+\+
+C
+0%
+10%
+20%
+30%
+2019
+2020
+Open Source Vulnerabilities:
+Severity Breakdown
-Severity BreakdownAddressing the sharp rise in the number of open source vulnerabilities published this year is a major challenge for software development organizations.
+Addressing the sharp rise in the number of open source vulnerabilities published this year is a major challenge for software development organizations.
 As security debt continues to rise for most, its important to nd a way to